-When the January 11, 1900, issue of the newspaper was printed, Gallatin was 62 years old.
-The <MI>North Missourian<D>, edited by C.M.
-Harrison, ran a front page story offering "A brief sketch of the founding and early days of Gallatin."
+The January 11, 1900, issue of The North Missourian, a newspaper edited by C.M.
+Harrison, published a front page story offering this brief sketch of the founding and early days of Gallatin, MO

 A parallel to this disposition to use celebrated names is found in the names of the townships.
 We have Lincoln, Salem, Marion, Colfax, Benton, Harrison, Sheridan, Monroe, and between Jefferson and Jackson are appropriately placed Liberty and Union.

 In February, 1851, the town of Gallatin was incorporated as a city but it did not last.
 In 1857 the town was re-incorporated as a city by a special act of the legislature approved November 21 of the same year, and Gallatin became a city.
-From a burg of 400 people she has grown to a city of over two thousand, and supplied with every up-to-date equipment of a first-class metropolis….
+From a burg of 400 people she has grown to a city of over 2,000 and supplied with every up-to-date equipment of a first-class metropolis.

 The anniversary of the birth of Gallatin passed quietly; there was no demonstration.

 A sketch of this sort about Gallatin would be incomplete without prominent mention of Maj.
 Joseph McGee.
 He has been identified with every portion of Gallatin’s history.
 It was he and Judge Richardson who in an early day thwarted an attempt to cut off six miles from the south border of Daviess County and a proposed removal of the county seat to Jameson.

 The scheme was to add six miles to the north border of Daviess by cutting off that amount from Harrison.
 Major McGee and Judge Richardson spent three weeks at Jefferson City, working against the proposed enactment and thwarted the scheme.